 Hello, I was hoping you could help me put together the best diamond engagement ring.
 I am most likely looking to spend around $9-1oK.
-Ideally I would like to buy a round brilliant cut diamond weighing 1.75 – 2.00 carats.
+Ideally, I would like to buy a round brilliant cut diamond weighing 1.75 – 2.00 carats.
 However, I don’t want to sacrifice too much when it comes to cut, color and clarity.
 Inclusions that are not apparent to the naked eye are more acceptable than a color that can be seen from an arm’s length distance.
 I’d appreciate any suggestions you might have.
 My girlfriend prefers white gold.
-She likes a simple solitaire band without any other stones or complicating distractions.
+She likes a simple solitaire band without any other stones or complicated distractions.
 Thank you, Mark

 So what are the characteristics that create the best diamond engagement ring?
 The answer to this question obviously depends on your perspective.
 Deciding which characteristics are most important to you, depends upon your personal preferences and expectations.